xvk-64/2024-secure-programming-protocol/readme.md

 #### Counter

-Every message sent by user tied to their unique key set, has the counter attached to it.
-[T]he message receiver, stores the counter value from the latest message sent to them by each user, then when ever a new message is sent the counter value stored is compared to the value in the message.
+Every message sent by user, tied to their unique key set, has the counter attached to it.
+The recipient stores the counter value from the latest message sent to them by each user, then when ever a new message received, the counter value stored is compared to the value in the message.
 If the new value is larger than the old one, the message has not been resent.

-The intention behiend the additon of the counter is a way to defend against replay attacks.
-A replay attack is a when a copy is taken of a message sent to you, and resent agian to you later.
+The intention behiend the additon of the counter is as a way to defend against replay attacks.
+A replay attack is a when a copy is taken of a message you receive, and is then resent to you later.
 For example, Alice sents Bob a message saying "meet me at the park at 2pm" and a malicious attacker takes a copy of that message.
 A few weeks later the malicious attacker resends Bob the message.
 Bob goes to the park and finds the malicious attacker there instead of Alice.

 #### Hello
 This message is sent when first connecting to a server to establish your public key.